ellerbrock/digitalocean-promo-code-summer-2017/readme.md

-# Digital Ocean Promo Code for August / September / November 2018
+# Digital Ocean Promo Code for August / September / October 2018

 Save $25 for your Cloud Computing Solution with Digital Ocean.